-HALIGHT is proud of our design philosophy that structures our eLearning.
+HALIGHT is proud of the design philosophy that structures our eLearning.
 Simply put:

 The simple phrase, “Let me do it” reminds us of a child when they find a new activity they want to enjoy.
 Take a new toy for example: if a child hasn’t seen this new gizmo before, they might look at it with uncertainty and try to figure it out by staring at it, afraid to do something to it and break it.
 When that doesn’t work, they might raise their gaze to their parent with a puzzled look.
 They want to see how they do it.